cpmech/intel-mkl/examples/core/fftw3xc/readme.txt

 transforms and parameters for verification are selected randomly.

 Refer to FFTW3 documentation for detailed description of the functions used in these examples.
-Refer to Intel MKL Reference Manual for limitations of the FFTW3 interface provided by Intel MKL.
+Refer to Intel(R) MKL Reference Manual for limitations of the FFTW3 interface provided by Intel MKL.

-Your feedback on the examples is welcome at Intel MKL Forum site: http://software.intel.com/en-us/forums/intel-math-kernel-library
+Your feedback on the examples is welcome at Intel(R) MKL Forum site: http://software.intel.com/en-us/forums/intel-math-kernel-library